sagarbuddhic/questions/README.md

 useTransition

-**React Optimizations**

 code splitting, lazy.
 using keys for list.

-react patterns

-Avoid re-renders by providing array of values in useEffect. single render with empty array in useeffect.\

-Big Calculations useMemo to store the output.\
-useCallback to store the function.\
 PureComponents, React.memo for re-render only when a prop changes(Table rows).

-Error Boundaries.

 **Refresh Table specific row**